telerik/xaml-docs/controls/radwebcam/events.md

 # Events

-__RadWebCam__ exposes the following events, specific for the control
+__RadWebCam__ exposes the following events, specific for the control.

 ## SnapshotTaken